+Dr Vicken Cheterian is an Associate Fellow within the Global Fellowship Initiative of the GCSP.
 Dr Vicken Cheterian is a university lecturer, practitioner, and author, specialized in violent conflicts.
 He has done field work in most of post-Soviet and Middle East and North African countries.

 His academic research has included civil wars, transition, nationalism, sectarianism, jihadism, genocide.
 He has published in leading accademic journals including Survival, Europ-Asia Studies, British Journal of Middle Eastern Studies, Central Asian Survey, Journal of North African Studies, Relations Internationales, Nationalities Papers, Journal of Historical Sociology, among others.